kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/kkp-autoscaler/_index.en.md

 cluster.k8s.io/cluster-api-autoscaler-node-group-max-size - the maximum number of replicas
 ```

-You can apply the annotations to MachineDeployments once the Cluster is provisioned and the MachineDeployments are created and running by following the steps below.
+You can apply the annotations to MachineDeployments once the User cluster is provisioned and the MachineDeployments are created and running by following the steps below.

 **Step 1**